Modular Action Concept Grounding in Semantic Video Prediction: Experimental Evaluation

 \textbf{Adaptation}: We add a new openable category "\textit{safe}" and a new movable category "\textit{dispenser}" into Sapien-Kitchen and generate 100 video sequences for each new object showing its interaction with other objects.
 Approximately, there are about 5 new sequences created for each new action pair between 2 objects.
-Blank word and action capsule units for new categories are attached to trained ACGN and we finetune it on this small new training set.
-Fig \ref{figure:adapt} shows that even with a few training samples, ACGN is accurately adapted to new objects and produces reasonable visual evolution.
-This is because, with the help of action capsules, ACGN can disentangle actions into relatively independent grounded concepts .
-When it is learning new concepts, ACGN can reuse and integrate the prior knowledge learnt from different scenarios.
+Blank concept slots for new categories are attached to trained MAC and we finetune it on this small new training set.
+Visualization in Fig \ref{figure:ood} shows that even with a few training samples, MAC is accurately adapted for video generation of new objects.
+This is because, with the help of concept slots, MAC can disentangle actions into relatively independent grounded concepts.
+When it learns new concepts, MAC reuses and integrates prior knowledge learnt from different cases.

-\textbf{Object detection}: The quantitative results of object detection is provided in Table 2 and visualization can be found in Fig \ref{fig:det} in Appendix.
-We observe that the features learnt by ACGN can be easily transferred for detection as our video prediction task is highly location-dependent.
+\textbf{Object detection}: The quantitative results of object detection and more visualizations can be found in Appendix D. We observe that the features learnt by MAC can be easily transferred for detection as our video prediction task is highly location-dependent.
 This result indicates that utilizing bounding boxes might be a little redundant for some video tasks because videos already provide rich motion information that can be used for salient object detection.